osg-htc/docs/docs/security/user-certs.md

 information.

 If you have a CILogon issued certificate, contact [ca@cilogon.org](mailto:ca@cilogon.org) in order revoke your certificate.
-If you received a certificate from another CA, please contact the CA to intiate a certificate revocation.
+If you received a certificate from another CA, please contact the CA to initiate a certificate revocation.

 Getting a Certificate from a Service Provider with cigetcert